Accommodation and travel information

 Generally, it can be a bit hard to find a place to live in Glasgow, especially for popular areas.
 Book many viewings, and try to be quick when you find a flat that you like.
 Viewings are often fully booked one or two weeks in advance, so you might want to start searching before you arrive in Glasgow.
 Most websites give you the option to receive alerts by e-mail when new ads come up — that is usually a good idea.

 Areas.
-A good rule of thumb is to not look north of the motorway, east of Alexandra Park, west of Whiteinch or south of Mount Florida.
+A good rule of thumb is to not look north of the motorway, east of Alexandra Park, west of Whiteinch or south of King's Park.
 The following areas are popular:

 • West End (Hyndland, Partick, Hillhead, Woodside): Cafes, pubs, cute shops.
 Kelvingrove Park, the Botanic Gardens the Kelvin walkway are nice green areas.
 Expensive.
 Only train, subway or cycle distance to work.